What is fascism?

 1. Introduction

-The words fascist and fascism are bandied around by political figures, commentators, academics and the media, but in many instances the public, including the present writer, do not know exactly what they are talking about or specifically referring to (there is a difference).
-There is no precise definition for fascism, and when it is raised one can be confused or think of the German Adolph Hitler's Nazi regime or Benito Mussolini's Italian fascist government in order to make sense of the accusation.
-The following article seeks to provide an idiot's guide to the phenomenon, both from its historical origins in the 1920s through to the present day (2025).
+The words fascist and fascism are bandied around by political figures, commentators, academics and the media, but in many instances the public, including the present writer, do not know exactly what they are talking about, or specifically referring to (there is a difference).
+There is no precise definition for fascism, unlike Nazism, and when it is raised one can be confused or think of the German Adolph Hitler's Nazi regime or Benito Mussolini's Italian fascist government in order to make sense of the accusation, based upon their respective activities.
+The following article to provide an idiot's guide to the phenomenon, both from its historical origins in the 1920s through to the present day.
+It serves primarily as a reference tool for the writer, though some references are also included below for those seeking a deep dive into the subject of fascism.
+There are also numerous videos on YouTube which discuss it in detail.

 ---------------------